 And yet, that’s exactly what my hubby and I are doing at the age of 54 (he’s 54 plus 10)!

 For me, nothing beats the culture, feel and smell of Europe (yes, it actually has a characteristic smell).
 So planning to live there is indeed a weak-knee-inducing prospect!

 Starting the journey to the promised land

-So, armed with our trusty EU passports (Greek and Irish), a reasonable understanding of Nederlands (the Afrikaans word for Dutch) and a youth-like naivety, my husband and I have started our long journey to the promised land.
+So, armed with our trusty EU passports (Greek and Irish), a reasonable understanding of Nederlands (due to its similarity to Afrikaans) and a youth-like naivete, my husband and I have started our long journey to the promised land. ✈️

 We are trading glorious weather, a newly-built home and a lifetime of friends for the magic that is the Netherlands.
 Yet, despite our interminable enthusiasm and positivity, emigration remains a tumultuous journey.